SQL Injection Scanner

 SQL Injection remains one of the most prevalent attacks used by hackers and a serious security threat to both individuals and companies.

-SQLi is also one of the most well-known web application vulnerabilities with a dedicated chapter in the OWASP Top 10 project and is also a highly chased vulnerability in bug bounty programs.
+SQLi is also one of the most well-known web application vulnerabilities with a dedicated chapter in the OWASP Top 10 project and is also a highly chased after vulnerability in bug bounty programs.

 A common SQL injection attack happens when attackers try to insert malicious SQL statements located in an HTTP (or HTTPS) request by changing the current behavior of SQL statements created by the web application.